simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 13
 ## La primera bestia del mar, de diez cuernos y siete cabezas; Amonestación a perseverar
-^1^ Entonces me paré sobre la arena del mar.
-Vi una bestia que subía del mar, con diez cuernos y siete cabezas.
-En sus cuernos había diez coronas, y en sus cabezas, nombres blasfemos. ^a^ ^2^ La bestia que vi era como un leopardo, y sus pies eran como los de un oso, y su boca como la de un león.
-El dragón le dio su poder, su trono y gran autoridad. ^3^ Una de sus cabezas parecía haber sido herida mortalmente.
-Su herida mortal fue curada, y toda la tierra se maravilló de la bestia. ^4^ Adoraron al dragón porque le dio su autoridad a la bestia; y adoraron a la bestia, diciendo: “¿Quién es como la bestia? ¿Quién es capaz de hacer la guerra con él?”
+@1 Y yo me paré sobre la arena del mar, y vi una bestia subir del mar, que tenía siete cabezas y diez cuernos; y sobre sus cuernos diez diademas; y sobre las cabezas de ella nombre de blasfemia.
+@2 Y la bestia que vi, era semejante á un leopardo, y sus pies como de oso, y su boca como boca de león.
+Y el dragón le dió su poder, y su trono, y grande potestad.
-^a^[**13:1** Dan 7,3-7]

-^5^ Se le dio una boca que hablaba grandes cosas y blasfemias.
-Se le dio autoridad para hacer la guerra durante cuarenta y dos meses. ^a^ ^6^ Abrió su boca para blasfemar contra Dios, para blasfemar de su nombre, de su morada y de los que habitan en el cielo. ^7^ Le fue dado hacer la guerra contra los santos y vencerlos.
-Se le dio autoridad sobre toda tribu, pueblo, lengua y nación. ^b^ ^8^ Todos los que habitan en la tierra lo adorarán, todos los que no tienen su nombre escrito desde la fundación del mundo en el libro de la vida del Cordero que ha sido muerto. ^9^ Si alguien tiene oído, que oiga. ^10^ Si alguno ha de ir al cautiverio, irá al cautiverio.
-Si alguno ha de ser muerto a espada, será muerto.^c^ Aquí está la resistencia y la fe de los santos. ^d^
-^a^[**13:5** Apoc 11,2] ^b^[**13:7** Apoc 11,7; Dan 7,21] ^c^[**13:10** TR dice “Si alguien lleva al cautiverio, al cautiverio va.
-Si alguien va a matar con la espada, debe ser matado con la espada”, en lugar de “Si alguien va a ir al cautiverio, irá al cautiverio.
-Si alguien ha de ser matado a espada, debe ser matado”. ] ^d^[**13:10** Mat 26,52; Apoc 14,12]

-^11^ Vi otra bestia que subía de la tierra.
-Tenía dos cuernos como los de un cordero y hablaba como un dragón. ^12^ Ejerce en su presencia toda la autoridad de la primera bestia.
-Hace que la tierra y los que la habitan adoren a la primera bestia, cuya herida mortal fue curada. ^13^ Realiza grandes señales, incluso haciendo bajar fuego del cielo a la tierra a la vista de la gente. ^a^ ^14^ Engaña a mi propio ^b^ pueblo que habita en la tierra por las señales que se le concedió hacer frente a la bestia, diciendo a los que habitan en la tierra que hagan una imagen a la bestia que tenía la herida de espada y vivía. ^15^ Se le concedió dar aliento a la imagen de la bestia, para que la imagen de la bestia hable y haga morir a todos los que no adoren la imagen de la bestia. ^16^ Hace que a todos, a los pequeños y a los grandes, a los ricos y a los pobres, a los libres y a los esclavos, se les pongan marcas en la mano derecha o en la frente; ^c^ ^17^ y que nadie pueda comprar ni vender si no tiene esa marca, que es el nombre de la bestia o el número de su nombre. ^18^ He aquí la sabiduría.
-El que tenga entendimiento, que calcule el número de la bestia, porque es el número de un hombre.
-Su número es seiscientos sesenta y seis. ^d^
-^a^[**13:13** Mat 24,24; 2Tes 2,9] ^b^[**13:14** NU omite “mi propio”] ^c^[**13:16** Apoc 19,20] ^d^[**13:18** Apoc 15,2]
+@3 Y vi una de sus cabezas como herida de muerte, y la llaga de su muerte fué curada: y se maravilló toda la tierra en pos de la bestia.
+@4 Y adoraron al dragón que había dado la potestad á la bestia, y adoraron á la bestia, diciendo: ¿Quién es semejante á la bestia, y quién podrá lidiar con ella?

+@5 Y le fué dada boca que hablaba grandes cosas y blasfemias: y le fué dada potencia de obrar cuarenta y dos meses.
+@6 Y abrió su boca en blasfemias contra Dios, para blasfemar su nombre, y su tabernáculo, y á los que moran en el cielo.
+@7 Y le fué dado hacer guerra contra los santos, y vencerlos.
+También le fué dada potencia sobre toda tribu y pueblo y lengua y gente.
+@8 Y todos los que moran en la tierra le adoraron, cuyos nombres no están escritos en el libro de la vida del Cordero, el cual fué muerto desde el principio del mundo.
+@9 Si alguno tiene oído, oiga.
+@10 El que lleva en cautividad, va en cautividad: el que á cuchillo matare, es necesario que á cuchillo sea muerto.
+Aquí está la paciencia y la fe de los santos.

+@11 Después vi otra bestia que subía de la tierra; y tenía dos cuernos semejantes á los de un cordero, mas hablaba como un dragón.
+@12 Y ejerce todo el poder de la primera bestia en presencia de ella; y hace á la tierra y á los moradores de ella adorar la primera bestia, cuya llaga de muerte fué curada.
+@13 Y hace grandes señales, de tal manera que aun hace descender fuego del cielo á la tierra delante de los hombres.
+@14 Y engaña á los moradores de la tierra por las señales que le ha sido dado hacer en presencia de la bestia, mandando á los moradores de la tierra que hagan la imagen de la bestia que tiene la herida de cuchillo, y vivió.
+@15 Y le fué dado que diese espíritu á la imagen de la bestia, para que la imagen de la bestia hable; y hará que cualesquiera que no adoraren la imagen de la bestia sean muertos.
+@16 Y hacía que á todos, á los pequeños y grandes, ricos y pobres, libres y siervos, se pusiese una marca en su mano derecha, ó en sus frentes:
+@17 Y que ninguno pudiese comprar ó vender, sino el que tuviera la señal, ó el nombre de la bestia, ó el número de su nombre.
+@18 Aquí hay sabiduría.
+El que tiene entendimiento, cuente el número de la bestia; porque es el número de hombre: y el número de ella, seiscientos sesenta y seis.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 13
+## The first beast of the sea, with ten horns and seven heads; admonition to persevere
-^1^ Then I stood on the sand of the sea.
+@1 Then I stood on the sand of the sea.
 I saw a beast coming up out of the sea, having ten horns and seven heads.
-On his horns were ten crowns, and on his heads, blasphemous names. ^2^ The beast which I saw was like a leopard, and his feet were like those of a bear, and his mouth like the mouth of a lion.
-The dragon gave him his power, his throne, and great authority. ^3^ One of his heads looked like it had been wounded fatally.
-His fatal wound was healed, and the whole earth marveled at the beast. ^4^ They worshiped the dragon because he gave his authority to the beast; and they worshiped the beast, saying, “Who is like the beast?
+On his horns were ten crowns, and on his heads, blasphemous names.
+@2 The beast which I saw was like a leopard, and his feet were like those of a bear, and his mouth like the mouth of a lion.
+The dragon gave him his power, his throne, and great authority.
+@3 One of his heads looked like it had been wounded fatally.
+His fatal wound was healed, and the whole earth marveled at the beast.
+@4 They worshiped the dragon because he gave his authority to the beast; and they worshiped the beast, saying, “Who is like the beast?
 Who is able to make war with him?”

-^5^ A mouth speaking great things and blasphemy was given to him.
-Authority to make war for forty-two months was given to him. ^6^ He opened his mouth for blasphemy against God, to blaspheme his name, his dwelling, and those who dwell in heaven. ^7^ It was given to him to make war with the saints and to overcome them.
-Authority over every tribe, people, language, and nation was given to him. ^8^ All who dwell on the earth will worship him, everyone whose name has not been written from the foundation of the world in the book of life of the Lamb who has been killed. ^9^ If anyone has an ear, let him hear. ^10^ If anyone is to go into captivity, he will go into captivity.
+@5 A mouth speaking great things and blasphemy was given to him.
+Authority to make war for forty-two months was given to him.
+@6 He opened his mouth for blasphemy against God, to blaspheme his name, his dwelling, and those who dwell in heaven.
+@7 It was given to him to make war with the saints and to overcome them.
+Authority over every tribe, people, language, and nation was given to him.
+@8 All who dwell on the earth will worship him, everyone whose name has not been written from the foundation of the world in the book of life of the Lamb who has been killed.
+@9 If anyone has an ear, let him hear.
+@10 If anyone is to go into captivity, he will go into captivity.
 If anyone is to be killed with the sword, he must be killed.^a^ Here is the endurance and the faith of the saints.
 ^a^[**13:10** TR reads “If anyone leads into captivity, into captivity he goes.
 If anyone will kill with the sword, he must be killed with a sword.” instead of “If anyone is to go into captivity, he will go into captivity.
 If anyone is to be killed with the sword, he must be killed.” ]

-^11^ I saw another beast coming up out of the earth.
-He had two horns like a lamb and it spoke like a dragon. ^12^ He exercises all the authority of the first beast in his presence.
-He makes the earth and those who dwell in it to worship the first beast, whose fatal wound was healed. ^13^ He performs great signs, even making fire come down out of the sky to the earth in the sight of people. ^14^ He deceives my own^a^ people who dwell on the earth because of the signs he was granted to do in front of the beast, saying to those who dwell on the earth that they should make an image to the beast who had the sword wound and lived. ^15^ It was given to him to give breath to the image of the beast, that the image of the beast should both speak, and cause as many as wouldn’t worship the image of the beast to be killed. ^16^ He causes all, the small and the great, the rich and the poor, and the free and the slave, to be given marks on their right hands or on their foreheads; ^17^ and that no one would be able to buy or to sell unless he has that mark, which is the name of the beast or the number of his name. ^18^ Here is wisdom.
+@11 I saw another beast coming up out of the earth.
+He had two horns like a lamb and it spoke like a dragon.
+@12 He exercises all the authority of the first beast in his presence.
+He makes the earth and those who dwell in it to worship the first beast, whose fatal wound was healed.
+@13 He performs great signs, even making fire come down out of the sky to the earth in the sight of people.
+@14 He deceives my own^a^ people who dwell on the earth because of the signs he was granted to do in front of the beast, saying to those who dwell on the earth that they should make an image to the beast who had the sword wound and lived.
+@15 It was given to him to give breath to the image of the beast, that the image of the beast should both speak, and cause as many as wouldn’t worship the image of the beast to be killed.
+@16 He causes all, the small and the great, the rich and the poor, and the free and the slave, to be given marks on their right hands or on their foreheads;
+@17 and that no one would be able to buy or to sell unless he has that mark, which is the name of the beast or the number of his name.
+@18 Here is wisdom.
 He who has understanding, let him calculate the number of the beast, for it is the number of a man.
 His number is six hundred sixty-six.
 ^a^[**13:14** NU omits “my own”]

 \nopandoc{\end{otherlanguage}}